Zappem/zappem-laravel/README.md

 # zappem-laravel
 Connect your Laravel application to Zappem

-** This package is currently in beta.
-Contributions welcome **

-To install this package, stick this in your `composer.json` file on the `require` bit and run a `composer update`:

-    "zappem/zappem-laravel": "dev-master"
+## Installation

+    $ composer require zappem/zappem-laravel

-Now add the Service Provider to your `app.php` file:
+Then add the following line to your `ServiceProviders` array in `config/app.php`:

-    'Zappem\ZappemLaravel\ServiceProvider'

-Now add this in your `Handler.php` file in the `report()` function to catch your exceptions and send them to Zappem:

-    \Zappem::exception($e)->send();
+    Zappem\ZappemLaravel\ServiceProvider::class

 ## Configuration

-Now you'll need to configure Zappem to work with your application.
-We'll need two things from you -
+Now you'll need to configure Zappem.
+You can define your configuration in your env file.
- * The URL (including port number) in which Zappem is running.
- * The Project ID that this exception relates to.

-You can find your Project ID on the project dashboard on Zappem.

-These values will need to be stored in your .env file:
+The env variables are:

     ZAPPEM_URL=http://localhost:3000
     ZAPPEM_PROJECT=123456
     ZAPPEM_ENABLE=true

+- ZAPPEM_URL - The full URL (including port number) where Zappem is running.
+- ZAPPEM_PROJECT - The project ID for this application.
+You can find this on Zappem.
+- ZAPPEM_ENABLE - true/false

+Alternatively you can define these values in a configuration file.

+    $ php artisan vendor:publish

+The configuration file will be located in `/config/zappem.php`.

+Note: You may need to rebuild the cache when changing config variables in Laravel

+    $ php artisan config:cache

+## Usage

+Your application should report errors to Zappem in the `report()` function in `app/Exceptions/Handler.php`.

+Here's an example of how it should look:

+    public function report(Exception $e){
+        if(Config::get('services.zappem.zappem_enable')) \Zappem::exception($e)->send();
+    }

-## Passing through a user
+### Passing through a user

-If your application requires users to log in, you can send the details of the person who was logged in at the time when an exception occured.
-We accept three arguments
+If your application requires users to log in, you can send the currently logged in user to Zappem.
+This will then display in Zappem when viewing the exception.
- * A user ID
- * A user's name or username
- * The user's email address

-Here's an example:

-    \Zappem::exception($e)
-    ->user(Auth::user()->id, Auth::user()->name, Auth::user()->email)
-    ->send();
+    public function report(Exception $e){
+        if(Config::get('services.zappem.zappem_enable')) \Zappem::exception($e)->user(Auth::user()->id)->send();
+    }

+The `user()` function currently accepts a string or an integer.
+You should pass through a unique idenfitier of this user.
+This could be an ID, Email Address etc.

-## Getting back an error code
+### Getting back an error code

 Whenever you send an exception to Zappem, we'll send you back a short unique numeric code.
 It may be useful to display this to your users.
 On Zappem you can search for the code and jump to the exception straight away.